eligrey/l10n.js/README.md

 * [French](http://purl.eligrey.com/l10n.js/demo/ft)

-If you know a language that isn't currently supported in the demo, I encourage you to contribute a localization.
-The following strings would need to be translated:
+If you know a language that isn't currently supported in the demo, I encourage you to contribute a localization by sending me your own localizations, either [through GitHub][2] or [directly][3].
+The following strings would need to be localized:

 * `l10n.js demo` to `{Locale} - l10n.js demo` in the locale.
 * `You are viewing the original page locale.` to `You are viewing a {locale} localization